sumayyamanji/climate_policy_rag/reports/Generate_Embeddings.md

-# Improved Fallback Mechanism in 04_generate_embeddings.py
+#`climate_tracker/climate_tracker/scripts/generate_embeddings.py`

 ** WRITE UP ABOUT THE SCRIPT **

+## Improved Fallback Mechanism

-To enhance robustness and flexibility in our embedding pipeline, we updated the 04_generate_embeddings.py script with a more resilient fallback mechanism and optional filtering support.
+To enhance robustness and flexibility in our embedding pipeline, we updated the generate_embeddings.py script with a more resilient fallback mechanism and optional filtering support.

 ## Creating a Fallback Mechanism for Generating the Embeddings
 Initially: if one chunk in the batch failed, the whole batch was skipped — causing valid sections to be lost.